mpv-player/mpv/DOCS/interface-changes.rst

       which didn't take the menu bar and Dock into account.
 The new default behaviour includes both.
 To revert to the old behavior set this to `whole`.
+    - add an additional optional `albumart` argument to the `video-add` command, which tells mpv to load the given video as album art.
  --- mpv 0.33.0 ---
     - add `--d3d11-exclusive-fs` flag to enable D3D11 exclusive fullscreen mode when the player enters fullscreen.